 Professor Merryn Gott – I am Director of the Te Ārai Group and passionate about improving palliative and end of life care, particularly for people already facing potential disadvantage and discrimination.
 My hobbies include yoga and playing the piano (preferably Chopin).

-Natalie Anderson – I am a Professional Teaching Fellow, Emergency Nurse and PhD Candidate.
-I have a background in psychology as well as nursing, and have an interest in healthcare provider-perspectives on death and dying.
-My PhD focuses on the challenges faced by paramedics, when deciding when to start or stop resuscitation efforts.
+Natalie Anderson – I am a Senior Lecturer and Emergency Nurse with a background in psychology.
+I’m interested in death, dying and bereavement in acute-care contexts.
+My PhD explored paramedics’ decisions to start or stop resuscitation efforts.
 My MSc research explored nurses’ first experiences with patient death.
-When I’m not nursing, researching or teaching I enjoy travel and nature photography.
+When I’m not nursing, researching or teaching I enjoy nature photography and travel.

 Dr Deborah Balmer – I joined the School of Nursing in 2015 to work on the End of Life with Dementia (ELDER) research project, an absorbing and very interesting project.
 This was just after completing my doctoral dissertation exploring health literacy – an area I still pursue within the ELDER project.

 Ms Stella Black – Ko Ngāi Tūhoe, Ngāti Whakaue, Whakatōhea, Te Whānau-a-Apanui, Tūwharetoa ōku iwi (tribal affiliations).
 I have been a Maori Health Researcher in the School of Nursing since 2011.
 I am passionate about working with Maori young and old across a range of research topics, including palliative and end of life.